ericrkuo/tron-haskell/README.md

 - [TODO ADD LINK TronState]()

 ### 2. A way to advance the current state of the game
 We implemented logic to allow a player and CPU to specify where they want to move next (either left, forward, or right).
-By knowing the current state of the game, and where a player wants to move, we can appropriately update the matrix and each player’s new position and, direction.
+By knowing the current state of the game, and where a player wants to move, we can appropriately update the matrix and each player’s position and direction.
 - [TODO ADD LINK nextGameState]()

 ### 3. Collision and bound logic